Barbara Olson: Personal life

 She married Theodore Olson in 1996, becoming his third wife.

-Olson was a frequent critic of the Bill Clinton administration and wrote a book about then First Lady Hillary Clinton, Hell to Pay: The Unfolding Story of Hillary Rodham Clinton (1999).
+Olson was a frequent critic of the Bill Clinton administration and wrote a book about then–First Lady Hillary Clinton, Hell to Pay: The Unfolding Story of Hillary Rodham Clinton (1999).
 Olson's second book, The Final Days: The Last, Desperate Abuses of Power by the Clinton White House was published posthumously.

 Death and legacy

 Olson was a passenger on American Airlines Flight 77, on her way to a taping of Politically Incorrect in Los Angeles, when it was flown into the Pentagon in the September 11 attacks.

 Her original plan had been to fly to California on September 10, but she waited until the next day so that she could wake up with her husband on his birthday, September 11.
 At the National September 11 Memorial, Olson's name is located on Panel S-70 of the South Pool, along with those of other passengers of Flight 77.

 Three months after the attacks, Olson's remains were identified.
 She was buried at her family's retreat in Wisconsin.

+Since November of 2001, the Federalist Society has given a lecture honoring her at their annual National Lawyers Convention.